slashid/javascript/.changeset/few-papayas-collect.md

 "@slashid/react": minor
 ---

-Add the "token" prop to the SlashIDProvider
+Add the "initialToken" prop to the SlashIDProvider